fatimahmirza/INM705project/README.md

 Load the pretrained modle from the file
 - LOAD_MODEL_FILE= r'saved_models/model_full_data_80_tensor(0.9161).pth.tar' : put your path directory here.
 ### Running or Testing
-For further development or testing you need to run it locally.You need to put your path directory in the file for baseline model and in the file " for improved one.
+For further development or testing you need to run it locally.You need to put your path directory in the file " inference models.ipynb"for baseline model and in the file " inference models.ipynb" for improved one.
 ## Training
 -  seed : 123
 -  batch_size : 64